Pope John Paul offered a strange comment to President of Ireland Mary McAleese's husband during a meeting in 1999.

-McAleese was speaking at an event hosted by the Irish American Partnership in Boston.
+The former President of Ireland recounted the incident while speaking at an event hosted by the Irish American Partnership in Boston in 2019.

-Disgraced Cardinal Bernard Law also tried to intimidate her stating, “I’m sorry for Catholic Ireland to have you as president,” she recalled when they met.
+Prior to her encounter with the Pope, McAleese recalls disgraced Cardinal Bernard Law also tried to intimidate her in 1998.
+She claims he said to her, “I’m sorry for Catholic Ireland to have you as president,” when they met.

 McAleese told the Independent newspaper that the cardinal’s language and attitude were nasty and he demanded that she sit down and listen to the orthodox view on women’s ordination from Glendon.

-She said: “I felt he had insulted Ireland and the Irish people.”
+She said she felt the Cardinal's remarks and behavior "insulted Ireland and the Irish people."